 - Staff reporter.
 2017, August 27.
 “Meat rabbit farming: A niche waiting to be explored”.
 AgriOrbit.
 Available at https://agriorbit.com/meat-rabbits-feeding-a-growing-population/

-Our thanks to Karoline Steenekamp for her generous assistance with this chapter.
+Our thanks to the late Karoline Steenekamp for her generous assistance with this chapter.

 Share this article